eeshi/node-scrapy/README.md

 ⚡ __Lightweight:__ Scrapy relies only on [cheerio](https://www.npmjs.org/package/cheerio), [request](https://www.npmjs.org/package/request), and a [Lo-Dash custom build](https://lodash.com/custom-builds), all known for being fast.

 📢 __Expressive:__ It's easy to talk to Scrapy.
 It will assume a lot of handy defaults to get what you actually meant to get.
-If Scrapy fails, you still can correct it by its [options](#optionsitemoptions).
+If Scrapy misunderstands, you can try to express yourself better using its [options](#optionsitemoptions).

 ## Limitations